-How To Kill Bird Mites Naturally Without Chemicals Using Our Organic Cedar Oil Formula
+How To Kill Bird Mites Naturally Without Chemicals

 Bird mites are notoriously resistant to modern chemicals.
 All mites absorb air through breathing pores called sphericals.
 The aroma of our organic cedar oil formula triggers an instant danger response, forcing the arthropod to close its breathing pores.
 Direct spray application of our formula to couches, headboards and bed frames is also recommended, as bird mites often hide near places where warm bodies rest.
-Before and after removing nests from gutters, spray the affected area with our outdoor concentrate to prevent residual mites from making their way into cracks and crevices outside your home.
+After removing nests from gutters, spray the affected area with our outdoor concentrate to prevent residual mites from making their way into cracks and crevices outside your home.
 Remove birds from coops and cages before spraying or fogging.
 Allow the aroma to settle for a few hours before returning birds to their home.

 More Facts About Bird Mites